 When Emmy winner Christine Baranski lost her husband of over 30 years, actor Matthew Cowles, in May 2014, she was devastated.

 Best remembered for his villainous roles as well as his work on the soap opera All My Children, Matthew Cowles' death at only 69 years old was unexpected; his cause of death is listed as congestive heart failure.
-Now, almost three years later, Baranski, 64, opened up about how her life has changed.
+Now, a few years after the face, Baranski, 64, opened up about how her life has changed.

-Baranski continues to work; this month her new series, The Good Fight, a spin-off of the hit TV series The Good Wife, premieres on CBS.
-She also recently had a role in the animated film Trolls with Justin Timberlake and Gwen Stefani.
+Baranski continues to work and currently stars in the CBS series The Good Fight, a spin-off of the hit TV series The Good Wife.
+She also had a role in the animated film Trolls with Justin Timberlake and Gwen Stefani.

 In a 2011 interview with the New York Times, Baranski revealed that she met her future husband in 1982 when they both were cast in a Henrik Ibsen play in Long Island.
-Cowles, then a "shaggy blond-haired guy who smoked unfiltered Mexican cigarette," asked Baranski if she wanted a ride home on his motorcycle, and, well, the rest is history.
-Baranski married Cowles, "the black sheep member of a family with ties to Cowles publishing and Drexel banking," in 1983.
+Cowles, then a "shaggy blond-haired guy who smoked unfiltered Mexican cigarettes," asked Baranski if she wanted a ride home on his motorcycle — and, well, the rest is history.
+Baranski married Cowles, "The black sheep member of a family with ties to Cowles publishing and Drexel banking," in 1983.

 With struggles and age comes wisdom, and for Baranski, the most important thing now is to remain centered, although she does support occasionally treating yourself!